The term 'Jobsworth' is almost exclusively a British word. However,

 important to distinguish jobsworths from someone who really has no flexibility and really would lose

+their job.
 Will and Guy first heard the term Jobsworth in the 1970s when Esther

 Rantzen in the TV programme That's Life! introduced a 'Jobsworth of